brightspot/react-examples/ssg-with-webhooks/README.md

 ## Using the example application

 The Next.js app is a simple blog site consisting of blog posts.
-The blot poses are defined to automatically generate permalinks as shown in the [Brightspot Routing](../brightspot-routing) example.
+The blog posts are defined to automatically generate permalinks as shown in the [Brightspot Routing](../brightspot-routing) example.

 Within Brightspot, publish one or more blog posts.
 After a few seconds, refresh the Next.js web page, and navigate through the app to find the published posts.
 The posts appear on the app without needing to rebuild.